The Gig Economy; Have you Heard of it?

 In determining how much effort, money, and energy to put into background screening non-traditional workers in the “gig economy”, recruiters and HR professionals should focus on two main factors:

-- Use consistency.
-The same level of background screening used for similar positions should be used for a position that is to be filled by a “gig” worker.
+- The same level of background screening used for similar positions should be used for a position that is to be filled by a “gig” worker.

-- The duty to hire with due diligence.
-If an employer hires someone who they knew or should have known is dangerous, unfit, or not qualified for the position, this employer is negligent.
+- If an employer hires someone who they knew or should have known is dangerous, unfit, or not qualified for the position, this employer is negligent.
 The rule should be considered at all times; whether it’s a “gig” worker, full-time, or permanent worker.

 Some states have already reinforced new background screening of “gig” workers.
 Massachusetts passed bipartisan legislation, Bill H. 4570.
 This bill is to regulate drivers of “Transportation Network Companies”, such as Uber and Lyft, by requiring them to undergo a full state Criminal Offender Record Information (CORI) background check, including sex offender registry status, and a bi-annual national commercial background screening conducted by the TNC.